WWWietske/FromObjectstoData/proposal.md

 For both research questions there is no easy possibility to research all journals published.
 This would be a too big project for this course.
 This is why the first step is making a selection of historical journals written in English.

-For this selection it is possible to use an API of a publisher, for example Elsevier, to research their different journals.
+For analysing this selection it is possible to use an API of a publisher, for example Elsevier, to research their different journals.
 Another possibility is to use an online database of journals, for example JSTOR.

 The Massachusetts Institute of Technology offers a good overview of API's, and other online tools, that can be used to research scholarly publications.
 This overview can be found here: http://libguides.mit.edu/apis